Language selection

 Predatory tactics

-• threats to publicly post and/or share the explicit or violent content with the victim’s family/friends
+• Threats to publicly post and/or share explicit or violent content with the victim’s family/friends

-• making a false report of an incident to law enforcement so emergency services are dispatched to a victim’s home or school (swatting), demonstrating power while further isolating and threatening the victim
+• Making a false report of an incident to law enforcement so emergency services are dispatched to a victim’s home or school (swatting)

-• threatening to report the victim’s activities to law enforcement or their school to get them in trouble
+• Threatening to report the victim’s activities to law enforcement or their school to embarrass them or get them in trouble

-• directly or indirectly threatening the security and wellbeing of the victim, family members/associates
+• Directly or indirectly threatening the security and wellbeing of the victim, their family members, or associates

 Warning signs and reporting

-Key indicators that your child could be the target of members of “The Com” network:
+Key indicators that a child you know could be the target of members of the COM network include:

-• They are on mobile apps like Discord, Telegram or other encrypted communications platforms for which you have no visibility as a parent
+• They use mobile apps like Telegram, Discord, or other encrypted communication platforms

-• Family pets or other animals are being harmed or die suspiciously
+• Family pets or other animals are being harmed, go missing, or die suspiciously

-• You notice a family pet is uncharacteristically avoiding or fearful of your child or you
+• A family pet is uncharacteristically avoidant or fearful

-• They are demonstrating an interest or affinity to extreme messaging online, including conspiracy theories, anti-government rhetoric, or sympathy/support toward extreme messaging or online propaganda
+• They are demonstrating an interest in or affinity to extreme messaging or propaganda online

 • Writing in blood or what appears to be blood